AtticusZeller/atticuszeller.github.io/atticuszeller/Reference/devops/A Docker Tutorial for Beginners.md

 root@53af252b771a:/opt/flask-app# exit
 ```

 Wohoo!
 That works!
-On user-defined networks like foodtrucks-net, containers can not only communicate by IP address, but can also resolve a container name to an IP address.
+On __user-defined networks__ like foodtrucks-net, containers can not only communicate by IP address, but can also ___resolve a container name to an IP address___.
 This capability is called _automatic service discovery_.
 Great!
 Let's launch our Flask container for real now -

 ```
 $ docker run -d --net foodtrucks-net -p 5000:5000 --name foodtrucks-web yourusername/foodtrucks-web